 Last-minute cruise deals can result in some serious savings.
 Cruise lines only make a profit once they’ve sold between 80% and 90% of their cabins, which means ships sailing with empty cabins can result in a loss for the cruise line.
 Rather than sail with empty cabins, cruise lines look to get as close to full berths as possible and will typically slash prices for cabins just before sailing.

 Cruise lines also try new itineraries and destinations.
 Yet sometimes these new itineraries aren’t as popular as the cruise line forecasts.
 Again rather than sail with empty cabins, cruise lines will try to sell off unpopular itineraries before changing to a new itinerary the following season.

-If you’re flexible, have an up-to-date passport and a sense of adventure, then last minute cruise deals are good news.
-Not only will you get fantastic cruise food and a great cruise experience, you’ll get the same shore excursions and activities as passengers who paid full price.
+If you’re flexible, have an up-to-date passport and a sense of adventure, then last-minute cruise deals are good news.
+Not only will you get fantastic cruise food and a great cruise experience, but you’ll also get the same shore excursions and activities as passengers who paid full price.

 Get the best from single cruises with our 10 tips for cruising solo guide.